JoaoVeiga-afk/desofs2025_wed_pbs_1/Deliverables/fase2-sprint2/README.md

 We establish a backup policy to ensure data integrity and availability.
 This consists of regular backups of database and application data, with clear retention and restoration procedures.
 [View backup policy](content/Backup_Policy.md)

+## Other Deliverables

+In the content folder, you can find a Postman collection with the API endpoints used in the project, as well as documentation for the API.